pennbauman/conky-wunderground/README.md

 	10 => tomorrow's expected rain chance (%)
 	11 => tomorrow's expected rain fall (in.)

+An example version of this code in use in available in the EXAMPLE_CONKY.txt file.

 If you didn't install the scripts in ~/.conky/ change the paths to reflect the actually locations of the scripts.